Sahamati/Observability_Instrumentation/specs/telemetry.md

 }
 ```

+> Note: There can be additional data to be sent for specific APIs and that will be documented under the specs section for each network node type and for specific APIs

 #### Example API Event

 Following event (A discover API call for example) contains an example complete event as per open network telemetry specification and all the required sections and attributes described in this document.